 Millennials love to rent for a number of reasons

 - Millennials dig affordability.
-Since they have a greater student loan debt than previous generations, Millennials are have pushed back important financial decisions, including home buying.
+Since they have a greater loan debt than previous generations, Millennials are have pushed back important financial decisions, including home buying.

 - Millennials appreciate not being tied down to a location.
 Millennials also enjoy being able to live in a posh, trendy neighborhood without the high mortgage price tag.
 Additionally, Millennials fin that renting is a great way to preview the cost, and get a vibe of a neighborhood before making (or being able to afford) a long-term financial commitment.

 - More and more millennials are delaying marriage and taking more time to discover what they want out of life.
 A 2013 Gallup poll indicates that getting married and having children are goals millennials pursue but not with the immediacy of previous generations.